Workiva/over_react/doc/wrapping_js_components.md

 The steps are:

 1. Create a `dynamic` property that will represent the raw JS ref property for the component.
 This is necessary because the raw JS is not in a consumable form and should not be accessed directly.
-1. Add an `@Accesssor` annotation to the property with a key that matches the prop name.
+1. Add an `@Accessor` annotation to the property with a key that matches the prop name.
 This will link the Dart ref property to the JS prop.
 1. Add ref getters and setters named the same as the prop.
    - The getter should use `unjsifyRefProp` to convert the JS property to a Dart `Map`
    - The setter should use `jsifyRefProp` to convert the Dart map to JS.